 Postdoctoral Fellow - Teichmann Group

-- PhD in molecular biology or a relevant subject area
+- PhD in molecular biology, genetics or a relevant subject area

-- Basic skills with Python or similar programming language
+- Good computational skills, covering Python or similar programming language

 - Expertise with data analysis and interpretation

 - Ability to effectively communicate ideas and results to collaborators and occasionally present orally to large groups

 - Excellent working knowledge of the literature and practical applications of controlling gene regulation

 - Expertise developmental biology

 - Experience with Next-Generation Sequencing assays, including transcriptome analysis and chromatin accessibility (e.g scATAC seq) and their analysis

 - Strong interest in transcriptional regulation in development